raspu/Highlightr/README.md

 Takes your lame string with code and returns a NSAttributtedString with proper syntax highlighting.

-The current version is under development but is functional.

 ![Sample Gif A](https://raw.githubusercontent.com/raspu/Highlightr/master/mix2.gif)
 ![Sample Gif B](https://raw.githubusercontent.com/raspu/Highlightr/master/coding.gif)